Practice

 The Practice of Practice (Part 1): The Preparation

 You find yourself ready to practice.
-Instrument at the ready (your voice, a piano, a guitar, etc.) and notes on the verge of cutting through the air with the madness of pure expression and virtuosity.
+Instrument at the ready and notes on the verge of cutting through the air with the madness of pure expression and virtuosity.
 But wait!
 A problem arises and a wall is placed firmly between your abilities and the far reaches of your imagination.
 You may ask yourself, “How do I overcome my obstacles?”
 “How do I carry on with the ever forward progress of learning and mastery?”
 The answer is simple.
 The answer is more than just practice, it is the efficient and essential use of proper practice.
 While many have said that practice makes perfect it is truly perfect practice that makes perfect.
 Let’s dive into some techniques and ideas to use the best of our time and our brains.

 Leave a Comment